JignasP/CalculusOCR/README.md

 ```
 ### Solving Calculus Problems

-Use solveimage() to perform mathematical operations on the given image:
+Use solveimage() to perform mathematical operations in the given image:

 ```python
 SympyEqn, solution = solveimage("<calculus_expression.jpg>")